craigbarnes/dte/docs/dte.md

 :   Directory used to store lock files.
 Defaults to `$DTE_HOME` if not set.

 `TERM`
 :   Terminal identifier.
-Used to determine which `terminfo` entry or
+Used to determine which terminal capabilities are
-    built-in terminal support to use.
+    supported.

 `COLORTERM`
 :   Enables support for 24-bit terminal colors, if set to `truecolor`.